-Ruppert, a Democrat, was the representative for New York's 16th congressional district from 1905 to 1907.
+Ruppert was the representative for New York’s 16th congressional district and was a Democrat.
+He served from 1905 to 1907.

 From Dec 1899 to Mar 1907, Ruppert missed 337 of 555 roll call votes, which is 60.7%.
 This is much worse than the median of 30.1% among the lifetime records of representatives serving in Mar 1907.
 The chart below reports missed votes over time.